-Gingivitis is the early stage of periodontal disease, characterized by red, inflamed, or bleeding gums.
+Gingivitis is the early stage of periodontal disease, characterized by red, inflamed or bleeding gums.
 It can often be treated with a deep cleaning procedure to remove plaque from the teeth.
-If left untreated, gingivitis progresses to periodontitis, and aggressive form of periodontal disease that causes gum recession, bone loss, and tooth loss.
+If left untreated, gingivitis progresses to periodontitis, an aggressive form of periodontal disease that causes gum recession, bone loss and tooth loss.

 Why should I see the dentist regularly?

-The dentist is trained to detect oral conditions that you may not notice, such as tooth decay, periodontal disease, and oral cancer.
+A dentist is trained to detect oral conditions that you may not notice, such as tooth decay, periodontal disease and oral cancer.
 Routine visits allow symptoms to be caught early and treated before more extensive problems occur.
-Please visit Oak Park Dental at least every 6 months or as directed by our dentists.
+Please visit Oak Park Dental at least every six months or as directed by our dentists.

 Why do I have bad breath?

 Foul or stale breath can be a result of many factors, including:

 - A reduction in saliva during sleep (also known as “morning breath”)

 - Pungent food

 - Some medications

 - Smoking & tobacco use